Concept¶

 This is done inside the agent, without manual wiring between agents.

-Agents behave like independent actors, not manually invoked objects.
+Agents behave like independent actors, not manually invoked functions.

 Why This Architecture¶